-For the health care industry, AI-enabled solutions can provide immediate returns through cost reduction, help with new product development, and lead to better consumer engagement.
-We explore how health care organizations can scale up their AI investments by pairing with a robust security and data governance strategy.
+For the health care industry, AI-enabled solutions can provide immediate returns through cost reduction, help with new product development and lead to better consumer engagement.
+We explore how health care organisations can scale up their AI investments by pairing with a robust security and data governance strategy.

-Deloitte conducted the State of AI survey in late 2019 which featured questions around how organizations are adopting, benefiting from, and managing AI technologies by industry.
+Deloitte conducted the State of AI survey in late 2019 which featured questions around how organisations are adopting, benefitting from and managing AI technologies by industry.
 This survey was conducted before COVID-19 significantly impacted the United States.
 The survey found that:

 Health systems were challenged by historic lower revenues due to nonurgent care and were forced to scale back during the pandemic.
 They can expect to gain advantage by using AI for applications to support cost savings as they transform.

-AI uses algorithms and machine learning (ML) to analyze and interpret data, deliver personalized experiences, and automate repetitive and expensive health care operations.
-These functions have the potential to augment the work of both operational and clinical staff in decision-making, reduce the time spent in administrative tasks, and allow humans to focus on more challenging, interesting, and impactful management and clinical work.
+AI uses algorithms and machine learning (ML) to analyse and interpret data, deliver personalised experiences and automate repetitive and expensive health care operations.
+These functions have the potential to augment the work of both operational and clinical staff in decision-making, reduce the time spent in administrative tasks and allow humans to focus on more challenging, interesting and impactful management and clinical work.

-Today, health care organizations experience pervasive problems across their value chains, spanning every process on the continuum from care to cure.
-In the future, health care organizations that apply AI across every process from care to cure can improve the health and well-being of consumers.
-Deloitte’s Cognitive Care to Cure solution is an AI-powered, cloud-based, digital health care solution-as-a-service that can be applied across the health care value chain to improve operational efficiencies, reduce costs, and support better health outcomes for consumers (figure 1).
-These are all on the same platform and can offer efficiency to organizations looking for multiple solutions.
-They are also available as individual services, allowing health care organizations to choose from a menu of offerings that meet their needs and strategy.
+Today, health care organisations experience pervasive problems across their value chains, spanning every process on the continuum from care to cure.
+In the future, health care organisations that apply AI across every process from care to cure can improve the health and well-being of consumers.
+Deloitte’s Cognitive Care to Cure solution is an AI-powered, cloud-based, digital health care solution-as-a-service that can be applied across the health care value chain to improve operational efficiencies, reduce costs and support better health outcomes for consumers (figure 1).
+These are all on the same platform and can offer efficiency to organisations looking for multiple solutions.
+They are also available as individual services, allowing health care organisations to choose from a menu of offerings that meet their needs and strategy.

-Between October and December 2019, Deloitte’s Center for Technology, Media & Telecommunications surveyed 2,737 IT and line-of-business executives around the world to understand how organizations are adopting, benefiting from, and managing AI technologies by industry.
-Deloitte’s Center for Health Solutions analyzed the responses from 120 executives in health care organizations to understand the current and anticipated investments, top priorities, and AI risks and concerns related to health care organizations.
-Of these responses, 87 were from executives in US health care organizations while the remaining 33 were from regions including Australia, Canada, China, France, Germany, Japan, and the Netherlands.
+Between October and December 2019, Deloitte’s Centre for Technology, Media & Telecommunications surveyed 2,737 IT and line-of-business executives around the world to understand how organisations are adopting, benefiting from and managing AI technologies by industry.
+Deloitte’s Centre for Health Solutions analysed the responses from 120 executives in health care organisations to understand the current and anticipated investments, top priorities and AI risks and concerns related to health care organisations.
+Of these responses, 87 were from executives in US health care organisations while the remaining 33 were from regions including Australia, Canada, China, France, Germany, Japan and the Netherlands.

-We also interviewed a leader in a large national health plan to include insights on current applications of AI in that organization and what the future could hold.
+We also interviewed a leader in a large national health plan to include insights on current applications of AI in that organisation and what the future could hold.

 AI-based solutions can effectively streamline diagnostic and treatment processes by using large amounts of structured and unstructured medical data across institutions.
 This can aid physicians at hospital and health systems in clinical decision-making by providing them with real-time, data-driven insights that they can alter and implement based on their personal expertise (see sidebar, “Improving patient outcomes with AI”).

-“Health plans are utilizing the power of AI to make better predictions from data for external and internal stakeholders—proactively reaching out to consumers with information on disease progression and next best action for care, and supporting physicians in clinical decision-making by arming them with the right insights.”
+“Health plans are utilising the power of AI to make better predictions from data for external and internal stakeholders—proactively reaching out to consumers with information on disease progression and next best action for care and supporting physicians in clinical decision-making by arming them with the right insights.”

 —Ashok Chennuru, Chief Data and Analytics Officer, Anthem Inc.

-AI can also minimize patient risk by identifying medication errors that traditional rule-based clinical decision support systems are unable to detect, while also reducing alert fatigue and false positives—one of the reasons of physician burnout (see sidebar, “Minimizing safety risks through medication error detection with ML”).
+AI can also minimise patient risk by identifying medication errors that traditional rule-based clinical decision support systems are unable to detect, while also reducing alert fatigue and false positives—one of the reasons of physician burnout (see sidebar, “Minimising safety risks through medication error detection with ML”).

-The ability of AI to examine large amounts of information quickly can help hospital and health plan administrators optimize performance, increase productivity, and improve resource utilization, resulting in time and cost efficiencies.
-Additionally, AI-enabled solutions can speed up and strengthen the insight generation process by allowing the organization to gain the holistic picture it needs to make data-driven decisions.
-Finally, AI can also deliver personalized experiences by facilitating conversations with patients through virtual assistants (see sidebar, “Optimizing nonclinical operations with AI”).
+The ability of AI to examine large amounts of information quickly can help hospital and health plan administrators optimise performance, increase productivity and improve resource utilisation, resulting in time and cost efficiencies.
+Additionally, AI-enabled solutions can speed up and strengthen the insight generation process by allowing the organisation to gain the holistic picture it needs to make data-driven decisions.
+Finally, AI can also deliver personalised experiences by facilitating conversations with patients through virtual assistants (see sidebar, “Optimising nonclinical operations with AI”).

-According to the Journal of the American Medical Association (JAMA), approximately 25% of US spending on health care is wasteful, translating into an estimated US$760–935 billion wasted every year.8 However, AI-based analytics present the opportunity for health plan companies to detect and reduce improper billing practices for streamlined member billing.
+According to the Journal of the American Medical Association (JAMA), approximately 25% of US spending on health care is wasteful, translating into an estimated US$760–935 billion wasted every year.8 However, AI-based analytics present the opportunity for health plan companies to detect and reduce improper billing practises for streamlined member billing.
 Additionally, PBMs can use AI to integrate and assess patient medical information to resolve issues in real time, leading to improved patient care experience.
-AI can also help to effectively and proactively identify potential fraud, waste, and abuse (see sidebar, “Realizing efficiency through fraud, waste, and abuse [FWA] detection and prevention”).
+AI can also help to effectively and proactively identify potential fraud, waste and abuse (see sidebar, “Realising efficiency through fraud, waste and abuse [FWA] detection and prevention”).

-Surveyed leaders agreed that health care organizations are investing, but the investments vary widely.
-Seventy-five percent of large organizations (annual revenue of over US$10 billion) invested over US$50 million in AI projects/technologies, while approximately 95% of mid-sized organizations (annual revenue between US$5–10 billion) mostly invested less than US$50 million (figure 3).
-Seventy-three percent of these health care organizations also expect their investments in AI to increase in the next fiscal year.11 Additionally, most of the surveyed leaders believe that the actual payback period for their organization’s AI investments is in line with their expectations.12
+Surveyed leaders agreed that health care organisations are investing, but the investments vary widely.
+Seventy-five per cent of large organisations (annual income of over US$10 billion) invested over US$50 million in AI projects/technologies, while approximately 95% of mid-sized organisations (annual income between US$5–10 billion) mostly invested less than US$50 million (figure 3).
+Seventy-three per cent of these health care organisations also expect their investments in AI to increase in the next fiscal year.11 Additionally, most of the surveyed leaders believe that the actual payback period for their organisation’s AI investments is in line with their expectations.12

-When asked about the outcomes organizations are trying to achieve through AI, surveyed health care leaders cited more efficient processes as their top priority (34%).
+When asked about the outcomes organisations are trying to achieve through AI, surveyed health care leaders cited more efficient processes as their top priority (34%).
 Enhancing existing products and services (27%) and lowering costs (26%) are a distant second.
-None of these organizations has achieved all outcomes to a great extent, but making processes more efficient comes the closest (43%) (see figure 4).
+None of these organisations has achieved all outcomes to a great extent, but making processes more efficient comes the closest (43%) (see figure 4).

-Surveyed leaders indicate that the top challenges faced by their organizations include cost of systems (36%), integrating AI into the organization (30%), and AI implementation, data, and risk issues (28%) (see figure 5).14 When asked about ethical risks, they mentioned that they were most worried about safety concerns around AI-powered systems (28%).15 Additionally, findings from the 2020 Survey of US Physicians indicate that 69% of the physicians are concerned about who is liable when AI-driven solutions make a mistake.16
+Surveyed leaders indicate that the top challenges faced by their organisations include cost of systems (36%), integrating AI into the organisation (30%) and AI implementation, data and risk issues (28%) (see figure 5).14 When asked about ethical risks, they mentioned that they were most worried about safety concerns around AI-powered systems (28%).15 Additionally, findings from the 2020 Survey of US Physicians indicate that 69% of the physicians are concerned about who is liable when AI-driven solutions make a mistake.16

 As investments in AI increase and AI-powered solutions become more widespread in health care settings, the industry should address the new set of challenges both from the data used—including cyber threats—and the potential for bias in the AI algorithms.
 The strategy should comply with regulations—including to assure patient privacy and other HIPAA requirements (figure 6).

-AI algorithms present risks such as variability of output in patient diagnosis and treatment, data bias, and traditional IT risks such as change management.
-Health care organizations should verify the integrity and accuracy of their AI algorithms by focusing on:
+AI algorithms present risks such as variability of output in patient diagnosis and treatment, data bias and traditional IT risks such as change management.
+Health care organisations should verify the integrity and accuracy of their AI algorithms by focussing on:

 For health systems and health plans to achieve their business objectives, they should:

-“It is essential for health care organizations to understand how to automate processes by reimagining them.
+“It is essential for health care organisations to understand how to automate processes by reimagining them.
 That’s where AI can help.
-The ‘digital-first, AI-first, insights-driven organization’ mindset needs to be incorporated into every business unit of the enterprise with a focus on automation.”
+The ‘digital-first, AI-first, insights-driven organisation’ mindset needs to be incorporated into every business unit of the enterprise with a focus on automation.”

 —Ashok Chennuru, Chief Data and Analytics Officer, Anthem Inc.